janus-idp/backstage-plugins/plugins/ocm/README.md

 # Open Cluster Management plugin for Backstage

-The Open Cluster Management (OCM) plugin integrates your Backstage instance with the `MultiClusterHub` and `MultiCluster` engines of Open Cluster Management.
+The Open Cluster Management (OCM) plugin integrates your Backstage instance with the `MultiClusterHub` and `MultiCluster` engines of OCM.

+## Capabilities

+The OCM plugin has the following capabilities:

+- All clusters represented as `ManagedCluster` in `MultiClusterHub` or MCE are discovered and imported into the Backstage catalog, such as:
+  - Entity is defined as `kind: Resource` with `spec.type` set to `kubernetes-cluster`.
+  - Links to the OpenShift Container Platform (OCP) console, OCM console, and OpenShift Cluster Manager are provided in `metadata.links`.
+- Shows real-time data from OCM on the Resource entity page, including:
+  - Cluster current status (up or down)
+  - Cluster details (console link, OCP, and Kubernetes version)
+  - Details about available compute resources on the cluster

 ## Prerequisites

 - OCM is deployed and configured on a Kubernetes cluster.
 - [Kubernetes plugin for Backstage](https://backstage.io/docs/features/kubernetes/overview) is installed.
-- Kubernetes plugin is configured and able to connect to the Hub cluster for OCM using a `ServiceAccount`.
+- Kubernetes plugin is configured and can connect to the hub cluster for OCM using a `ServiceAccount`.
 The cluster is accessed using Backstage backend, therefore, the cluster requires a permanent connection with constant RBAC scope.
-- The `ClusterRole` must be granted to `ServiceAccount` accessing the Hub cluster as follows:
+- A `ClusterRole` must be granted to `ServiceAccount` accessing the hub cluster as follows:
   ```yaml
   kind: ClusterRole
   apiVersion: rbac.authorization.k8s.io/v1